ibbles/LearningUnreal/Material Editor.md

 Nodes are created by right-clicking in the Material Graph editor and searching for the name of the node.
 Some nodes have shortcuts.
-A **literal node** can be created by holding one of the number keys from `1` to `4` on the keyboard and clicking.
+A **constrant vector node** can be created by holding one of the number keys from `1` to `4` on the keyboard and clicking.
-Double-click 3- or 4-component literal node to select a color.
+Double-click 3- or 4-component literal node to select a color, or edit from the [[Details Panel]].
 A **Texture Sample** node is created by dragging a texture from the Content Drawer into the Material Graph editor.
 Texture Sample nodes use the texture coordinates on the rendered mesh to know where on the texture to sample.
 Unless explicit UVs are passed to the Texture Sample node.